adammj/ecg-sleep-staging/README.md

 Each file, representing a single night of sleep (or a portion thereof) that the network code will ingest, should be provided in HDF5 files with the following `datasets` (the term HDF5 uses for variables):

-All five variables are required for the loader to operate.
-However, only the first three are necessary to perform inference (just scoring instead of training).
-For scoring only, the remaining two variables could be provided as arrays of random numbers of the correct dimensions.
+If just performing inference (only scoring data, and not training), then only the first three variables are required for the loader to operate.
+However, all five variables are necessary if training the network.

 - `ecgs`:
   - 2D array of floats (size: epoch_count x 7680)
   - Where 7680 = 30 x 256Hz.
-  - Network was trained on ECG data:
+  - Network was trained on raw ECG data that had been filtered and scaled:
     - High-pass filtered (0.5 Hz).
     - Scaled or clipped to -/+ 1, with 90% of the maximum R waves (or other tallest wave in the heartbeat) within + or - 0.5.
 - `demographics`: